duttpathak/terraform_learn/terraform_state.md

 Why is terraform state required?

 How does terraform know which ec2 instance/any changes/resources to create/add in aws.
 Terraform state file acts as a data center to store changes/addition to your terraform infrastructure.
+Terraform state will catch the infrastructure you are running currently.